Archibald Johnston: The Restoration

 Johnston lived in a mansion house at the foot of Warriston Close in Edinburgh (so named in his honour) on its east side, which had previously been home to Sir Lewis Craig.

 At the Restoration Warriston was excluded from the general pardon.
 On 1 February 1661 he was summoned along with John Home of Kello, William Dundas of Magdalens and others to appear before Parliament on a charge of high treason.
 He had already fled to Holland and thence to Hamburg in Germany, so he was condemned to death (and stripped of his properties and title) in absentia on 15 May 1661.

 In 1663, having ventured into France, he was discovered at Rouen, and with the consent of Louis XIV was brought to England and imprisoned in the Tower of London.
 In June he was taken to Edinburgh and confined in the Tolbooth.
 He was hanged on 22 July at the Mercat Cross, Edinburgh, the scene of many of his triumphs, and around 100 yards from his own house off the High Street.
-His decapitated head was displayed on the Netherbow (town gate) and afterwards buried with his body in Greyfriars Kirkyard.
+His severed head was displayed on the Netherbow (town gate) and afterwards buried with his body in Greyfriars Kirkyard.